WofWca/react-roving-tabindex-2/README.md

 - Setting the initially active element, i.e. when the widget receives focus for the first time, the first or the last item will receive focus.

+It has minimal state: only one `useState` to store the currently active element.

 ## Usage